Skip to main content

 - Subnet: tutorial_{VPC_ID}_sn_6 (10.0.96.0/20)

 Step 5.
-Attach public IP to Bastion instance
+Associate public IP to bastion instance

-1. In the Virtual Machine > Instance tab, select the tutorial-bastion instance you created above, and click the [Associate public IP] button on the right.
+1. In the Virtual Machine > Instance menu, select the previously created tutorial-bastion instance and click the [Associate public IP] button.

-2. When the Public IP Connection Settings pop-up window appears, select Create new public IP and assign it automatically in and click the [OK] button.
+2. In the public IP attachment popup, select Create new public IP and assign it automatically and click the [Confirm] button.

-• You can check the associated public IP in the Network tab.
+• The assigned public IP can be verified in the Network tab.

 ssh -i ${PRIVATE_KEY}.pem ubuntu@${BASTION_PUBLIC_IP}

-If a bad permissions error occurs due to a key pair file permission issue, you can solve the problem by adding the sudo command.
+If a bad permissions error occurs due to private key file permission issues, use the sudo command to resolve the problem.

-3. To configure the Bastion host using nginx-proxy-manager, connect to the Bastion host via SSH and run the command below to provision it.
+3. Configure Bastion host using nginx-proxy-manager by connecting to the Bastion host via SSH and running the following command for provisioning:

 • HTTP://${BASTION_PUBLIC_IP}:81/login